stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

     2.

-Not long after his mother&rsquo;s departure Charles Ward began negotiating for the Pawtuxet bungalow.
+Not long after his mother's departure Charles Ward began negotiating for the Pawtuxet bungalow.
 It was a squalid little wooden edifice with a concrete garage, perched high on the sparsely settled bank of the river slightly above Rhodes, but for some odd reason the youth would have nothing else.
 He gave the real-estate agencies no peace till one of them secured it for